checkmarble/llm-adapter/README.md

 Note that starting a response from a previous candidate automatically adds that response to the relevant thread history.

+Threads should be closed after you are done using them to clean associated resources.
+We recomment deferring a call to `(*ThreadId).Close() after you create it.
+If you do not, threads will live on until the whole adapter is garbage collected.

 #### Tool calling

 Tools can be defined in a type-safe manner by using the `NewTool` function and refering to it in various requests.
 A function consists of a name, a description and a callback taking an arbitrary type as argument and returning `(string, error)`.